7 Ways to Sleep Better with COVID-19

 First and foremost, if you have COVID-19—or think you do—it's important to touch base with your doctor, notes Nunez.
 They can help you come up with sleep solutions that address your specific needs and help get your health back on track, he says.

 They can also help you ensure that any sleep issues you might be having are indeed COVID-related (and not due to another issue such as sleep apnea), he says.
+(Learn about long COVID fatigue and how it can be treated.)

 Make a "sick sleep" room